-* Some people will point out, fingers wagging, that blanching also removes some of kale's vitamins.
-It's true, but if the gentler flavor and easier texture help... you eat more of it, that's still more vitamins (only some are leeched out into the cooking water) than eating no kale at all!
+It's worth noting that blanching kale also removes some of its vitamins.
+That's true, but if the gentler flavor and easier texture help you eat more of it, that's still more vitamins (only some are leached out into the cooking water) than eating no kale at all.

 04 of 09

 Braising means to cook something slowly in a bit of liquid.
-Kale's natural tough texture responds extremely well to some long slow heat in an enclosed environment.
+Kale's natural tough texture responds extremely well to long, slow heat in an enclosed environment.
 It turns tender and soaks up the flavor of whatever else you've put in the pot.
 Bacon, garlic, chiles, tomato - these are all good braising flavor agents.
-Braise kale with specific recipes like Kale Braised With Anchovy and Tomato and Kale With Onions, Pepper, and Ginger.Continue to 5 of 9 below.
+Try your hand to braise kale with specific recipes like Kale With Onions, Pepper, and Ginger.Continue to 5 of 9 below.

 05 of 09